Ellior2/Ellior2.github.io/_posts/2016-11-28-Protein-Digestion.md

 (60.06g/mol)x(6mol/L)x(1L/1000ml)x 5ml= 3.6g Urea to add to the 5ml.

 _Dissolve 3.6g Urea into the 5ml solution.
-Top off to 10ml._
+Top off with nanopure to 10ml._

 __25mM NH4HCO3__